 - NOTE: If you choose to allow the secret to expire, after expiration another secret will need to be generated and the integration will need to be reconfigured.

-After the secret is generated, you will want to save the secret.
-If you navigate away from the page, the secret will be obscured and you will not be able to copy the secret to the clipboard.
+After the secret is generated, you will want to save/copy the secret value (circled in green in the below screenshot).
+If you navigate away from the page, the secret will be obscured and you will not be able to copy the secret value to the clipboard.
 If you do not save the secret or it is obscured, you can always generate another one.
 Keep in mind that if the secret entered in Portal is deleted from the application registration or expires the integration will have to be reconfigured in Portal.